What Crypto Currency Taxes Must I Pay? (2023 US Guide)

 It might be tough to plan for cryptocurrency taxes, especially because the regulations surrounding them are always changing.

-If you’ve made a lot of money from cryptocurrencies, it’s probably worth consulting a CPA who specializes in internet tax services so you don’t have to worry about the IRS later.
+Suppose you’ve made a lot of money from cryptocurrencies.
+In that case, consulting a CPA specializing in internet tax services is probably worth consulting, so you don’t have to worry about the IRS later.

 I know you’re anxious about not receiving as much as you had hoped, but believe me when I tell you that we exceed your expectations.